ESPN Baseball Tonight

 ESPN Baseball Tonight is a 1994 baseball video game for the MS-DOS, Sega CD, Sega Genesis, and Super Nintendo Entertainment System.

+The cartridge versions was developed by Park Place Productions, while Sony Imagesoft's internal development team handled development for the Sega CD version amidst troubles at Park Place.

 Summary

 The game was licensed by MLB, but not by the Players Association, so while actual team names and logos are used, no player names are in the game.

 The project's lead programmers were Alexander Ehrath and Russel Shanks.
 The two lead programmers wrote the game's simulation engine from scratch.
 The game featured video clips of Chris Berman and play-by-play audio from Dan Patrick.

 Little Caesars Enterprises, Inc. got involved with the game's development, seeing marketing synergy between baseball fans and pizza eaters.
 The pizza chain rolled out a large promotion to coincide with the game's launch, including point-of-purchase material at 4,500 stores; a mail-in offer for an ESPN "Best of Sports" videotape; and print advertising.
 The director of marketing for Sony called what Little Caesars received "a new method to reach families and men, 18–34, in a nontraditional, nonintrusive way."
 The stadium walls in-game featured large Little Caesars advertising.

 The PC version was one of the early games available solely on CD-ROM.
 In addition to the single-game, season, and playoff modes, there is also a Home Run Derby mode that evaluates the player's final score from ballerina (with a 0% accuracy rate) to hall of famer (with an accuracy rate of 95–100%) depending on the number of home runs successfully completed.

 It was the first in a series of ESPN-themed sports games.
 The next to be released was ESPN Sunday Night NFL.